WLBQ: Coverage area

 WLBQ's AM signal covers mainly the Butler County, Kentucky area during the night hours.
-During the daytime hours, when the signal consumes more power, its signal would cover the same areas as at night, but also reach parts of, if not all, of nearby sections of neighboring counties, like Edmonson, Grayson, Logan, Muhlenberg, Ohio, and Warren counties.
+During the daytime hours, when the signal utilizes more power, its signal would cover the same areas as at night, but also reach parts of, if not all, of nearby sections of neighboring counties, like Edmonson, Grayson, Logan, Muhlenberg, Ohio, and Warren counties.
 Under the right conditions during the daytime, the signal may also reach northern Todd County, and parts of Simpson County.
 But for best quality when listening to this station, listeners can listen online at the station's website.